 Search-driven analytics is a capability in business intelligence and analytics systems that allows the user to enter a question into a search bar and get answers in the form of visualizations or natural language.
 Users ask new questions that are not covered in a dashboard or report that has been prepared for them; this method of ad hoc inquiry and analysis is effective.

-Search-based analytics, sometimes referred to as BI Search, makes it simple for anyone to ask questions from their business data to get analytical insights.
+Search-based analytics tools, sometimes referred to as BI Search, makes it simple for anyone to ask questions from their business data to get analytical insights.

 Legacy dashboards are outdated and out of context immediately.
 Most crucially, they only provide answers to the queries you can think of and are backwards-looking.
 They aren’t scalable, explorable, or useful for running business trials or testing various hypotheses.

 Every decision-maker and support staff member in an organization needs to have data intelligence to attain full “data literacy.”
-But search-based analytics is the most basic requirement to remain agile and make informed decisions quickly.
+But search-based analytics tools are the most basic requirement to remain agile and make informed decisions quickly.

 The superpowers of search-based analytics include translating user questions, comprehending their context, and offering the most suitable solutions.
 It is not as simple as it looks as it goes through a series of processes to get the required result.